Remote-run/Remote-run-server/README.md

 # Remote-run-server
 System for allowing clients to run some code (currently Java and Python) on a possibly GPU accelerated server.
 The system is using docker with nvidia gpu pass-through.
-The server is can be run in two modes ether in master or in worker/slave mode. when running in master mode a worker is spawned aswell so launching bouth is not neccesery
+The server is can be run in two modes ether in master or in worker/slave mode. when running in master mode a worker is spawned as well so launching both is not necessary

-##